GIRISHRV/SongRecommender/README.md

 ## Usage

-1. **Upload or Enter Playlist**: Users can either upload a playlist file or enter a Spotify playlist link.
+1. **Upload or Enter Playlist**: Users can enter a Spotify playlist link.
 2. **Get Recommendations**: The AI processes the playlist and provides a list of recommended tracks.
 3. **Explore and Enjoy**: Users can explore the recommended tracks and discover new music.